 - Recognize Phishing Attempts: Learn to identify suspicious emails or links that can lead to security breaches

-- Password Management: Understand the importance of strong password creation and the necessity of regular updates
+- Password Management: Understand the importance of strong password creation and the necessity of regular updates and usage of secure password managers only

 - Safe Internet Practices: Navigate the web securely, recognizing unsafe websites and downloads that may harbor malware